Book of Mosiah: Background

-Royal Skousen, a professor of linguistics at Brigham Young University, said contextual evidence indicated that the beginning of the original Book of Mosiah were probably lost in the 116 pages of the Book of Mormon manuscript lost by Martin Harris, meaning what is now known as the first chapter of Mosiah was originally the third chapter.
+Royal Skousen, a professor of linguistics at Brigham Young University, said contextual evidence indicated that the beginning of the original Book of Mosiah was probably lost in the 116 pages of the Book of Mormon manuscript lost by Martin Harris, meaning what is now known as the first chapter of Mosiah was originally the third chapter.

 According to original research by John Sawyer and John W. Welch, the term mosiah was an ancient Hebrew term.
-The key meaning of the word mosiah was "savior."
+The key meaning of the word mosiah was "savior".

 Narrative

 King Benjamin instructs his sons

 King Benjamin had three sons, who were named Mosiah, Helorum, and Helaman.
 The king made sure they received a good education which focused on the Egyptian language.
 They studied the plates of Nephi and the prophesies recorded on them.
 He also had them learn the writings on the plates of brass which were taken from Laban, which were the only way the Nephites knew the commandments of God given to Moses.
 Benjamin tells his sons that the plates are the only thing keeping the Nephites from dwindling in unbelief like the Lamanites.

 Then came the time when King Benjamin had to decide which of his three sons would receive his kingdom.
 He settled on Mosiah, and told his son to gather the people together at the temple so he could make the announcement.
 But that would be just a formality.
 Benjamin gave his son the actual reins of power immediately.
 Additionally, he passed on to Mosiah the plates of Nephi, and the brass plates, and the sword of Laban, and the Liahona.